apify/apify-docs-v2/sources/platform/access_rights/organization_account/setup.md

 # Setup

+**Configure your organization account by inviting new members and assigning their roles.
+Manage team members' access permissions to the organization's resources.**

+---

 Once you have created your organization, you can customize it.
 Under the **Settings** tab, you can set the organization's email address, owner, or delete the account.
 The **Profile** tab allows you to update your organization's name or set a custom profile image.

 **[See our video tutorial](https://www.youtube.com/watch?v=BIL6HqtnvKk) on organization accounts.**